tinahir/airlines-price-offers-app/README.md

 1. Run `cd tests`
 2. Run `nvm use` to use the proper Node.js version
-3. Run `npm install` to install required dependencies
+3. Run `yarn install` to install required dependencies
-4. Run `npm test` to start Cypress and verify prepared scenarios
+4. Run `yarn test` to start Cypress and verify prepared scenarios

 ## Test Scenarios